 Base Change

 Let u and uʹ be two integers with gcd(u, uʹ) = 1 and m a multiple of uʹ.
-In [1] (originally in [2, Section 4.2]) it is shown that every (t, m, s)-net in base bu is a (tʹ, mʹ, s)-net in base b with mʹ = mu/uʹ and
+In [1] (originally in [2, Section 4.2]) it is shown that every (t, m, s)-net in base bu is a (tʹ, mʹ, s)-net in base buʹ with mʹ = mu/uʹ and

 For u = 1 this formula reduces to that of base expansion, for uʹ = 1 to that of base reduction.
-However, if u > 1 and uʹ > 2, the bound for tʹ is often better than applying base reduction from base bu to base b followed by base expansion from base b to base b.
+However, if u > 1 and uʹ > 2, the bound for tʹ is often better than applying base reduction from base bu to base b followed by base expansion from base b to base buʹ.

 References

+[1] | Gottlieb Pirsic.
+Base changes for (t, m, s)-nets and related sequences.
 Sitzungsberichte Österr.
 Akad.
 Wiss.
 Math.-Maturw.
 Kl.
 Abt.
-II, 208:115–122, 1999.
+II, 208:115–122, 1999. |

+[2] | Gottlieb Pirsic.
 Embedding Theorems and Numerical Integration of Walsh Series over Groups.
+PhD thesis, University of Salzburg, Austria, 1997. |

 Copyright